Skip to main content

 • Tooth decay

-The challenge in finding good information
+The challenge with finding good information

 At Delta Dental, we’re committed to helping women embrace life’s next chapter.
 Check out these resources and empower yourself with the tools you need to navigate menopause confidently.
-We also invite you to review Delta Dental’s 2023 Senior Oral Health and Menopause Survey, which revealed that 70% of women 50 and older experience oral health symptoms they don’t realize relate to menopause, making dentists a prime, untapped resource for women navigating it.

 • How to talk to your dentist about menopause (with email template)